Automattic/vip-go-ci/README.md

 ### Skipping certain folders

-If any specific folders should be ignored when linting or PHPCS scanning, one can use the `--phpcs-skip-folders` and/or `--lint-skip-folders` options.
-Files in any folders set in the options, relative to the git repository root, will be ignored when performing linting or PHPCS scanning.
+If any specific folders should be ignored when linting or PHPCS scanning, one can use the `--lint-skip-folders` and/or `--phpcs-skip-folders` option parameters.
+Files in any folders specified in the options, relative to the git repository root, will be ignored when performing linting or PHPCS scanning.

 For example:

 > ./vip-go-ci.php --lint-skip-folders="foo,Tests/bar"

--- with this option in place, any files in the `foo/` or `Tests/bar` folders and subfolders will be examped from PHP linting.
+-- with this option in place, any files in the `foo/` or `Tests/bar` folders and subfolders will be exempt from PHP linting.
 The folders are relative to the git repository.

 ### Limiting review comments